Nayeem9553/Nayeem9553/README.md

 - 👋 Hi, I’m @Nayeem9553
 - 👀 I’m interested in Problem solving
-- 🌱 I’m currently learning C++ and Javascript
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on Open Source Projects
+- 💞️ I’m looking to collaborate on Open Source Projects and Data related works
 - 📫 How to reach me on twitter https://twitter.com/Nayeem_bin_reza

 <!---